top of page

 The verb 'scrape' finds its etymological origins in the Old Norse word 'skrapa,' which meant 'to scrape' or 'to scratch.'
 This Old Norse term was brought into Middle English as 'scrapen,' retaining its fundamental meaning of using a hard or sharp object to rub against a surface, often with force, resulting in the removal or alteration of material from that surface.
 The word 'scrape' has maintained this primary sense through its evolution into modern English.
 Its etymology reflects the idea of friction and abrasion, emphasizing the action of scraping to remove or modify material, a process that remains central to the word's meaning today.

-Quiz: Find the meaning of scrape
+Quiz: Find the meaning of the verb scrape:

 Try Again!